-The pier, boat lift, and two mooring buoys are privately owned and maintained and facilitate recreational boating.
+The pier, boathouse with boat lift, boat hoist, and two mooring buoys are privately owned and maintained and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust Land.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, § 6503.5.)